ReynoldsWJ55/Travel-Website/README.md

 # Basic Travel Website Project

-In my first project I created a static website using HTML5 and CSS3 for a fictional travel company operating in Namibia.
+In my first project, I created a static website using HTML5 and CSS3 for a fictional travel company operating in Namibia.

 [Travelly Namibia](https://travellynamibia.netlify.app)